ElektraInitiative/libelektra/src/plugins/recursion/README.md

 sudo kdb setmeta /editor check/recursion/vertex "menu" sudo kdb setmeta /editor check/recursion/ref "menuref"
 ```

+The first metadata `check/recursion/vertex` is used to define the basic building block of our recursive stucture,
+just like vertices in a graph. `check/recursion/ref` is used to link together all vertices.
+`menu` and `menuref` are our defined keywords in this example.

-Each key definition in the form of `/editor/menu` will now be treated as recursive entry.
+Each key definition in our example in the form of `/editor/menu` will now be treated as recursive entry (vertex).
 You can define arbitrary
 many menues like this: `/editor/menu/#[d]` where `[d]` stands for a positive number.

-Menues can be linked via `menuref` like this: `/editor/menu/#[d]/menuref/#[d]` and is again in the array notation.
+Menues can be linked via `menuref`
+like this: `/editor/menu/#[d]/menuref/#[d]` and is again in the array notation.
-Note that `menu` and `menuref` are our defined keywords in the setmeta command from above.

-Next lets create all distinct menu entries such as `File`, `Print` etc. Note that the Settings
+Next we create all distinct vertices such as `File`, `Print` etc. Note that the `Settings`
  menu appears twice but we will only need to declare it once.
+The order of the array
-The order does not matter:
+  or the `kdb set` commands does not matter:

 ```
 kdb set /editor/menu/#0 File